Eastern Gorilla Facts Habitat, Diet, Lifespan, Population

-Eastern Gorilla Facts: Habitat, Diet, Lifespan, Population, Size, and why are Eastern Gorillas endangered? – The eastern gorilla belongs to the genus gorilla.
+Eastern Gorilla Facts, Habitat, Diet, scientific name, Predators, Lifespan, Population, Size, and why are Eastern Gorillas endangered? – The eastern gorilla belongs to the genus gorilla.
 It is one of the great apes and is very closely related to humans.
 The eastern gorilla, which is most frequently seen in mountaintop jungles, is known to have numerous characteristics that make it easier for it to thrive in the wild.

 Gorilla beringei, a species of eastern gorilla, is considerably more human-like than previously believed and is capable of doing a variety of tasks, including hand-peeling fruits.
 The eastern mountain gorilla and the eastern lowland gorilla, commonly known as the Grauer’s gorilla, are the two subspecies of the eastern gorilla that exist today.

 Amazing Facts about Eastern Gorillas